 How to plan for next year?

-Obviously this is a very basic and simplified version however from experience even this is not completed by many.
-Often with self coached athletes they don’t reflect/review their training enough.
-This is one of the reasons why having a coach gets results, they ask the questions and force you to reflect.
+Obviously, this is a very basic and simplified version however from experience even this is not completed by many.
+Often with self-coached athletes they don’t reflect/review their training enough.
+This is one of the reasons why having a coach gets results, they ask questions and force you to reflect.